bradwilder/style-guide/README.md

 composer install
 ```

-5. Copy the 4 .ini files from the scripts directory to the project root directory:
+5. Copy the 4 .ini files from the `scripts` directory to the project root directory:
 ```
 cp ./scripts/config*.ini .
 ```

 6. Configure the 4 .ini files that were just copied to the root directory

-7. Start the MySQL database, so the schema can run.
+7. Start the MySQL database so the schema can run.
 If you use MAMP for development purposes, there are gulp tasks that will start and stop the MAMP server:
 ```
-// Starting the server; the Dev command will point to the app directory, the Dist command will point to the docs directory: gulp mampDev gulp mampDist
+// Starting the server; the mampDev command will point to the `app` directory, the mampDist command will point to the `docs` directory: gulp mampDev gulp mampDist